-Example 4: We would like to raise the security class of the class to 3 (Confidential).
-The security class of the folder and the child documents is not changed because the newly set security class is only taken into account for those entities, which have the same security class as the entity whose security class has been changed.
+Example 4: We would like to raise the security class of the class to "Confidential".
+The security class of the folder and the child documents is changed to "Confidential", because subordinated entities have a lower security class than the entity for which the security class is raised.

-Example 5: Let's raise the security class of the class to 2 (Restricted).
-The security class of the documents is also raised to 2.
-We then lower the security class of the class to 1 (Unrestricted).
-The security class is also lowered for the folder and the documents because the security class is changed for all child entities with a higher security class than the security class we just set.
+Example 5: We would like to raise the security class of the folder to "Secret".
+Consequently, the security class of documents is raised to "Secret".
+We then lower the security class of the folder to "Unclassified".
+The security level of the folder and subordinated documents is maintained, as the folder has a higher explicitly set security class than the folder whose security class is lowered.